Rape victim finds healing in extreme weight loss

 Fortunately for Madison, her family was also there to back her up, including her mom.

-"If you really want to do something, you can do it," her mother said.
+"If you really want to do something, you can do it," Sharon Abercia said.
 "This young lady made her decision, and the journey has been incredible."

-SUNDAY AT 10 P.M.: Meet the man who used to weigh 500 pounds but is now inspiring others to get in better shape.

 Report a typo to the ABC13 staff